Xceptance/xlt-documentation/content/en/xtc/basics/045-organizations.md

 Users invited this way will receive an email with a link to complete their registration (provide name, password, etc.).
 Once this is done, these users are all set and ready to participate in the organization.

+Invitations are valid for 30 days.
+Organization administrators may resend the invitation for an invited user from the _Members_ page at any time.
+Users who have once been invited to join an organization, but have _not completed_ the registration process, will be automatically deleted after 90 days.

 ## Editing and Removing Org Members

 {{% permission role="organization administrator" %}}